What Skills will My Child Develop at Nursery?

 Fine Motor Skills

-Going back to sensory play, another key benefit is that it helps children in developing their fine motor skills.
+Going back to sensory play, another key benefit is that it helps children develop their fine motor skills.

 Problem-Solving Skills

-Your child will also likely run into problems during play, and they will need to think creatively to overcome them.
+Your child will likely encounter problems during play, and they will need to think creatively to overcome them.
 This is a really important skill they will start to develop at nursery.

 Creativity